own3d/docs/docs/docs/extensions/syntax-for-forms.md

 - During deployment, the manifest (including the form definition) is validated by OWN3D.
 - At runtime, the platform constructs a `values` object keyed by each input `id` and injects it into the extension context.
-Use the modular SDK helper `useContext(extension).onContext(...)` to react to initial load and incremental changes (the legacy `OWN3D.ext.onContext` namespaced API is deprecated and not shown in examples below).
+Use the modular Extension SDK `useContext(extension).onContext(...)` to react to initial load and incremental changes (the legacy `OWN3D.ext.onContext` namespaced API is deprecated and not shown in examples below).
 - Some specialized fields (e.g. `file`, `platforms`, `platform-event`) enrich values with structured objects or arrays that can directly drive logic in your widget.